-- An explanation of terms and concepts; - Worked examples to explain and demonstrate; - Activities with questions for you to answer; and - Answers for you to use to check your own work.
+- An explanation of terms and concepts; - Worked examples to explain and demonstrate; - · Activities with questions for you to answer; and - Answers for you to use to check your own work.

-NB Pay special attention hint Hints to help you remember a concept or guide you in solving problems e.g. Worked examples Step-by-step instructions exams Refers you to the exemplar paper 3 Activities with questions for you to answer
+NB Pay special attention hint Hints to help you remember a concept or guide you in solving problems e.g. Worked examples and the second second Step-by-step instructions exams Refers you to the exemplar paper 3 Activities with questions for you to answer